M3 Total Wellness

 How to fix it

-• Consider electrolytes for longer or intense sessions
+• Consider electrolytes during long or hot sessions

 Mistake #4: Inconsistent Protein Intake